 randy@elkhornmediagroup.com

-ORIGINATORS: Within the counties of the Eastern Oregon Operational Areas there isn’t any county that has the ability to generate a local emergency message.
+ORIGINATORS: Within the counties of the Eastern Oregon Operational Areas, there isn’t any county that has the ability to generate a local emergency message.
 To launch an emergency message using the legacy EAS system, a local emergency manager would need to contact the local primary station in that county and has the station’s staff create the message manually.

 IPAWS: Counties in this area can launch emergency messages by contacting the Oregon Emergency Response System and have them create the emergency message through the FEMA Cap Server.